Difference Between Induction And Orientation - Induction Program [Thread 46506]

 Mahr

-Orientation is the introductory stage which familiarizes the new employee to his/her new working environment by introducing aspects of the company such as:
+Orientation is the introductory stage which familiarizes the new employee with his/her new working environment by introducing aspects of the company such as:

 Induction is the process of initiation into a new job or company by which a new employee learns about and becomes part of an organization.
 Induction ranges from formal orientation programs to informal familiarization and social events.
-Its overall purpose is to provide necessary information, facilities and motivation to assist the employee to adjust to the new work environment to learn the ropes and become productive on the job.
-It aims to help him/her to understand company's expectations and convey what he or she can expect from the job and the company.
-It encourages the development of loyalty and enthusiasm towards the company and gain employee commitment.
+Its overall purpose is to provide necessary information, facilities, and motivation to assist the employee in adjusting to the new work environment, learning the ropes, and becoming productive on the job.
+It aims to help him/her understand the company's expectations and convey what he or she can expect from the job and the company.
+It encourages the development of loyalty and enthusiasm towards the company and gains employee commitment.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute